LeannaNavo/leannanavo.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my GIS portfolio!
-My name is Leanna Navo and I'm a senior at the University of Miami, triple majoring in Ecosystem Science & Policy, Geography & Sustainable Development, and Spanish.
-I’ve developed a strong interest in hydrogeology through my internship with Miami-Dade County Water and Sewer Department’s Hydrotechnical Services Division that took place from May to December of 2025.
-My internship exposed me to the relevance of GIS in natural resource management and engineering matters, from tracking saltwater intrusion to fulfilling regulatory obligations.
-Together with county geologists and consultants, I had the opportunity to explore real-world applications for GIS.
-I’m ready to get to mapping with a purpose!
+My name is Leanna Navo, and I am a recent graduate of the University of Miami, where I triple majored in Ecosystem Science & Policy, Geography & Sustainable Development, and Spanish.
+I developed a strong interest in hydrogeology through my internship with the Miami-Dade County Water and Sewer Department’s Hydrotechnical Services Division from May to December 2025.
+This experience exposed me to the critical role of GIS in natural resource management and engineering applications, from tracking saltwater intrusion to supporting regulatory efforts.
+Working alongside county geologists and consultants, I gained valuable insight into real-world applications of GIS and developed a passion for using geospatial tools to address environmental challenges.
+I’m excited to continue applying these skills—and to keep mapping with a purpose.

 ***

-> “Always say “yes” to the present moment.
-What could be more futile, more insane, than to create inner resistance to what already is?
-What could be more insane than to oppose life itself, which is now and always now?
-Surrender to what is.
-Say “yes” to life — and see how life suddenly starts working for you rather than against you.”
+> “Greatness is a mental abstraction and a favorite fantasy of the ego.
+The paradox is at the foundation of greatness is honoring the small things of the present moment instead of purusing the idea of greatness.
+The present moment is always small in the sense that it is always simple but concealed within it lies the greatest power.”
 >
 > ― Eckhart Tolle